Lattica-ai/fetch-by-similarity/README.md

 2. Create a set of private and evaluation keys

 3. Create a vectorized database
-The demo uses a synthetic dataset of 1,000 (phone, name) pairs defined in submission/src/lib/constants.py.
+The demo uses a synthetic dataset of 1,000 (phone, name) pairs defined in `contacts_db_1000.csv`.
-Each (phone, name) entry is converted into one or more embedding vectors and auxiliary features suitable for similarity search.
+Each entry is converted into an embedding vector of features suitable for similarity search.

 4. Encrypt the vectorized DB and upload it
 The client side encrypts the vectorized database and uploads the ciphertexts, together with evaluation keys, to Lattica’s server.

-5. Automatically choose a query phone number
+5. Select a phone number to search for:
-The script automatically selects one of the 1,000 phone numbers from the dataset as the search target (the user does not manually enter the number).
+If `--phone_number` is provided, that number is used; otherwise, a random number from the dataset is chosen with probability 50%, or a random non-existing number with probability 50%.

 6. Create and encrypt the query embedding
 A query embedding is built for the chosen number and encrypted locally.